 In addition to his insurance coverage experience representing the insurance industry in disputes with policyholders, John has significant experience in reinsurance arbitrations and litigation.
 John has represented both reinsurers and cedents in proceedings in the United States and Bermuda in various confidential arbitrations that have been tried to conclusion or resolved prior to final Hearing.
 John's experience on the "underlying direct side" of insurance coverage litigation makes him particularly well-suited to advocate positions for clients in the reinsurance context.

-John has successfully argued matters in both state and federal courts located throughout Illinois, as well as in Wisconsin, Florida, Indiana, Ohio, Texas, Arizona, New Mexico, New Jersey, and Colorado, and he has participated in appeals before the Illinois Appellate Court, the Illinois, New Jersey, Arizona, and Alabama Supreme Courts, and the United States Court of Appeals for the Tenth, Sixth, and Seventh Circuits.
+John has successfully argued matters in both state and federal courts located throughout Illinois, as well as in Wisconsin, Florida, Indiana, Ohio, Texas, Arizona, New Mexico, New Jersey, and Colorado, and he has participated in appeals before the Illinois Appellate Court, the Colorado Appellate Court, the Illinois, New Jersey, Arizona, and Alabama Supreme Courts, and the United States Court of Appeals for the Tenth, Sixth, and Seventh Circuits.

 John frequently participates in insurance industry educational functions and regularly conducts seminars advising existing clients on significant insurance coverage and reinsurance issues and developments in the law.
 John also participates annually as an evaluating Judge at moot court competitions held for law students in the Chicago area.